arcus/education_modules/demystifying_apis/demystifying_apis.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-Entrez, like many APIs, has a limit to what you can do anonymously.
+E-utilities, like many APIs, has a limit to what you can do anonymously.
 If you try to run this a few times in a row, you'll get an error message that starts with `{"error":"API rate limit exceeded"`...

 </div>